top of page

 WATER SEARCH and RECOVERY

-Once we have received confirmation from multiple dogs in our identified area of interest, we can begin to use other resources, such as our side scanning sonar.
+Once multiple dogs confirm an identified area of interest, we utilize additional resources, such as our side scanning sonar or underwater camera to further investigate. â€‹

-Any image of interest is then further investigated with either an underwater camera or by divers.
+Any image of interest is then examined further using an underwater camera or by deploying divers for closer inspection. â€‹

 side.jpg